How to Spend 2 Days in Sequoia National Park, California

 The Best Time to Spend 2 Days in Sequoia National Park

-Before you hide for 2 days in the woods of Sequoia National Park, think of what kind of escape you are looking for.
-The place welcomes the visitors all year round.
+Before you hide for 2 days in the woods of Sequoia National Park, think of what kind of family weekend getaway you are looking for.
+The place welcomes visitors all year round.
 The best time for your 2-day visit, though, comes down to your favorite activities.

-Peak time to spend a couple of days exploring different parts of Sequoia National Park is undoubtably June through August.
+The peak time to spend a couple of days exploring different parts of Sequoia National Park is June through August.
 The summer weather is mostly stable without excessive rains that can present difficulties in reaching some of the distant roads in the park.

-Heavy snow falls in late fall and winter cause many road closures.
+TIP: Heavy California snowfalls in late fall and winter cause many road closures.
 The majority of these routes reopen only in mid- or late spring.
-For more informations about the road conditions, check here.
+Be sure to check out road conditions before heading to Sequoia National Park during this time.

 Early fall and late spring bring fresh colors and shades to the park.
 The weather is still full of surprises, with lots of rain and occasional snow.
 On the other hand, during these uncertain days you can have most of Sequoia National Park almost entirely to yourself.